 prefix key or command.
 Magit’s

-of using Transient to merely implement a command dispatcher.
+an example of using Transient to merely implement a command

 In addition to that, Transient also allows users to interactively pass arguments to commands.
 These arguments can be much more complex than what is reasonable when using prefix arguments.
 There is a limit to how many aspects of a command can be controlled using prefix arguments.
 Furthermore what a certain prefix argument means for different commands can be completely different, and users have to read documentation to learn and then commit to memory what a certain prefix argument means to a certain command.